surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## Create  a connection

- Connection specifies a database connection from which a model can retrieve the data. to get started with you need to Select the database dialects used in your project and below are the steps to be follloe
+ Connection specifies a database connection from which a model can retrieve the data. to get started with you need to Select the database dialects used in your project and below are the steps to be folllowed
 **1.** Click on Database Section to setup a database connection.

 **2.** Click on +New connection button to start setting up the connection to database. in general, you specify the below mentioned fields: